expressjs/expressjs.com/_includes/api/en/4x/res-json.md

 Sends a JSON response.
 This method sends a response (with the correct content-type) that is the parameter converted to a JSON string using [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

-The parameter can be any JSON type, including object, array, string, Boolean, or number, and you can also use it to convert other values to JSON, such as `null`, and `undefined` (although these are technically not valid JSON).
+The parameter can be any JSON type, including object, array, string, Boolean, number, or null, and you can also use it to convert other values to JSON.

 ```js
 res.json(null);